demi-ii/Credit-Card-Default/README.md

 1. What is the most risky age group ?
 2. Which credit limit ranges have higher default rates?
 3. What demographic groups (gender, education, marital status) show higher risk?
-4. Can past monthly delays (PAY_0–PAY_6) be used to anticipate future default?

 🔹 **Methodology**
 1.	**SQL Analysis**